adaltas/node-http-status/README.md

   <dd>Cloudflare's reverse proxy service expands the 5xx error class to signal issues with the origin server.</dd>
 </dl>

+They are accessible throught the `status.extra[category]` property.
+It is also possible to import one of the category with `import status from "http-status/<category>" or `const status = require("http-status/<category>")`.
+In the later case, all the categories properties are merge with the common HTTP statuses.

-### HTTP Status code classes
+## HTTP Status code classes

 In addition to HTTP status codes, this module also contains status code classes under the `classes` property.
-Similar to HTTP codes, you can access class names and messages with the property `{class}_NAME` and `{class}_MESSAGE`
+Similar to HTTP codes, you can access class names and messages with the property `{class}_NAME` and `{class}_MESSAGE`.

 ## API